The EMT Program contains 255 hours of training as follows:

 Students must successfully complete Lecture, Lab, and Clinical sections in order to apply to the State of Florida Bureau of EMS to sit for the certification exam.

 All EMS programs are "limited access programs".
-Applications must be turned in completed in their entirety to be accepted.
+Applications are available on our home page and may be completed and submitted online

 NOTE: Applicants for the EMT and Paramedic programs must be free of offenses that would disqualify one for employment in a health care or community health setting.
 This policy is a requirement of our clinical affiliates to meet state and federal regulations.